eclipse-sumo/sumo/docs/web/docs/Tools/Misc.md

 element of the `vehicle` element) are to be sampled.
 Otherwise, values of an *attribute* of the `vehicle` element are sampled.
 ValueOrDistribution can be a string, a scalar value or a distribution definition.
-Available distributions and its syntax are: "normal(mu,sd)" with mu and sd being floating numbers: Normal distribution with mean mu and standard deviation sd. "uniform(a,b)" with limits a and b being floating numbers: Uniform distribution between a and b.
+Available distributions and its syntax are:

+- "normal(mu,sd)" with mu and sd being floating numbers: Normal distribution with mean mu and standard deviation sd.
-"gamma(alpha,beta)" with parameters alpha and beta: Gamma distribution.

-Limits are optional and defined as the allowed interval: e.g. "\[0,1\]" or "\[3.5,5.0\]".
-By default, no negative values are accepted but may be enabled by setting a negative lower limit.
+- "normalCapped(mu, sd, min, max)" By default, no negative values are accepted but may be enabled by setting a negative lower limit.
+- "lognormal(mu,sd)" with mu and sd being floating numbers: Normal distribution with mean mu and standard deviation sd.
+- "uniform(a,b)" with limits a and b being floating numbers: Uniform distribution between a and b.
+- "gamma(alpha,beta)" with parameters alpha and beta: Gamma distribution.

 Additional options: